The ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics 2019-20 Q1’ report, containing statistics for April to June 2019, is now available.

 - Data sources - The figures are derived mainly from administrative sources held within the DVA and the DfI’s Transport Regulation Unit.

-- A companion Infographic is also available on our website at: https://www.infrastructure-ni.gov.uk/articles/driver-vehicle-agency-activity-statistics
+- Both a companion Infographic, and a detailed User Guidance document, are also available on our website at: www.infrastructure-ni.gov.uk/articles/driver-vehicle-agency-activity-statistics

 Driver and Vehicle Agency,

 - Tel (public enquiries): 02890 547989 (Text relay prefix 18001),

 - All media queries should be directed to the Department for Infrastructure Press Office on 028 9054 0007 or email firstname.lastname@example.org.
 Out of hours please contact the duty press officer on 028 9037 8110.

 - £210,000 road improvement scheme for B43 Pomeroy Road, Pomeroy 28 September 2020

 - £310,000 road and footway improvement scheme for B40 Moneyneaney Road, Moneyneaney 25 September 2020